julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-foraging.md

 Other plants, by contrast, were entirely forbidden until later in the season.

-This distinction is revealed in more detail in **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.
+This distinction is revealed in more detail in **[Plants Not to Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.

+Folklore warned that plants gathered before the soil “settled” could:
+- weaken the body
+- disturb household luck
+- sicken livestock

 The allowed early greens were boiled, strained, or fermented — rarely eaten raw.